Cross Connection Control Program

 Cost of the backflow device and its installation is the responsibility of the property owner.
 Certified plumbers’ prices vary, as do costs of the device itself, which is dependent upon the size of the pipe.

-Once installed, please call the Manitou Springs Treatment Plant at 685-5597 for a free backflow device installation inspection.
-At the commercial property owner’s expense, a certified tester must test the backflow device annually.
+Once installed, please contact a private plumber to test your device, this applies for residential and commercial units.
 Costs of testing the device is dependent upon the type of device and the testing company.

 Any uncontrolled and hazardous cross-connection found must be corrected or water service will be shut off.
 The Colorado Department of Public Health and Environment will be informed of the hazardous connection and the corrective action being taken.